Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Amanda says those deliveries brought comfort and dignity during her mother’s treatment.
 “My mom was the kind of person who gave the coat off her back to help others.
 She never liked to accept help herself, but the Shelter Project made it easier to focus on her care instead of worrying about money.”

 Rachel was diagnosed with Stage III colon cancer in early 2016.
-After surgery and chemotherapy, her doctors supported adding cannabis to her regimen.
-“They actually encouraged it,” Amanda says.
+After surgery and chemotherapy, her medical team supported adding cannabis to help manage symptoms.
+“They actually encouraged it,” Amanda explains.
 “CBD made a difference.
-She used her regular meds but didn’t need as much.
+She used her regular medications but didn’t need as much.
 It made her feel better.”

 When Prop 64’s taxes made compassionate donations nearly impossible, advocates pushed for reform.
 State Senator Scott Weiner introduced CA SB34, the Dennis Peron and Brownie Mary Compassionate Care Act, restoring the ability for licensed producers to donate medical cannabis to patients without taxation.